 Hazards of Inattentive Motorists

 While School Bus Safety Week is a fun event for many school districts, the primary purpose of the week is to focus on making this public mode of transportation as safe as possible for students.
-According to a report at the Westminster Patch, one of the greatest safety risks school bus drivers face every day is the motorist who fails to stop at the flashing red lights on the bus because he is texting or talking on his cell phone.
+According to a report at the Westminster Patch, one of the greatest safety risks school bus drivers face daily is the motorist who fails to stop at the flashing red lights on the bus because he is texting or talking on his cell phone.

 “I think a lot of people aren’t always aware that the sign is out and they just continue to go around, not thinking that the small child may run to the front or the back of the bus,” Tricia Hoffman, coordinator for the Safe Kids program at the Three Rivers District Health Department told the Fremont Tribune.